 The clinical pharmacist alerted the physician of this potentially significant drug-drug interaction and offered to assist with counseling the participant regarding the safest non-pharmacologic options for treating GERD.
 By implementing lifestyle modifications, the participant’s heartburn symptoms may be alleviated or even avoided altogether.
 If lifestyle modifications were not possible or were ineffective, the clinical pharmacist recommended that the physician consider a trial of calcium carbonate (Tums), and cautioned that the calcium carbonate must be administered 1 hour before or 2 hours after atazanavir in order to minimize the risk of drug-drug interaction.

-After weighing the benefits and risks, the physician decided to initiate trial of the ranitidine therapy.
-To avoid the potentially significant drug-drug interaction, the clinical pharmacist recommended that the participant take the rantiditine at either the same time as the atazanavir dose or 10 hours after the atazanavir dose, as per manufacturer prescribing information.
+After weighing the benefits and risks, the physician decided to trial the ranitidine therapy.
+To avoid the potentially significant drug-drug interaction, the clinical pharmacist recommended that the participant take the ranitidine at either the same time as the atazanavir dose or 10 hours after the atazanavir dose, as per manufacturer prescribing information.

 The physician accepted the recommendation, and the participant was counseled to separate the dosing 10 hours apart: atazanavir dosed in the morning and ranitidine dosed at bedtime.
 Viral loads will be continually re-assessed due to concern with potential HIV treatment failure.